A fiber-optic cable may refer to any of the following:

-Caution: When handling and using fiber-optic cables or fiber-optic networking equipment, keep the below suggestions in mind.
+When handling and using fiber-optic cables or fiber-optic networking equipment, keep the suggestions below in mind.

-- Keep the fiber connections and connectors capped when not in use to help prevent dust, dirt, or other substances from being on the connection of connector.
+- Keep the fiber connections and connectors capped when not in use to help prevent dust, dirt, or other substances from getting on the connector.

 - Always keep the fiber connections and connectors clean.

-- Do not allow the fiber cabling to bend more than the diameter of your fist.
+- Do not allow the fiber cabling to bend more than the diameter of your hand.
 Bending the cable further could cause physical damage to the cable.

-- Do not touch the tip of the actual fiber cabling, this could cut you.
+- Do not touch the tip of the actual fiber cabling, as it could cut you.

 - Never look down the fiber cabling when in use as light pulses are being used.
-To determine if the pulse is being sent, use a meter.
+To determine if the pulse is getting sent, use a meter.